bevyengine/rfcs/rfcs/34-system-graph-flavors.md

 Each system also stores a list of **dependent systems**: once this system completes, the number of dependencies in each of its dependant systems is decreased by one.

 We can count these dependencies by reviewing each strict ordering constraint.
-For each set of systems in the "before" set, add a dependency to each system in the "after" set.
+For each set of systems in the "before" set, add a dependency to each system in the "after" set that is in the same stage.

 #### If-needed ordering